On a generalization of affinoid varieties: Acknowledgements

 \section{Acknowledgements}

-My utmost gratitude goes to my advisor, prof. Francesco Baldassarri who gave the fascinating of the topic of my thesis.
-It has been an honour and pleasure to work with him, and it was not possible for me to do this thesis without the useful discussions that we had during the three years of my Ph.D.
+My utmost gratitude goes to my advisor, prof. Francesco Baldassari who gave the fascinating topic of my thesis.
+It has been an honour and pleasure to work with him, and it would not have been possible for me to do this thesis without the useful discussions that we had during the three years of my Ph.D.

-A special thanks goes to Velibor Bojkovic for his help in checking arguments of proves on earlier version of this paper and the help he gave me in order to understand Berkovich geometry.

-Finally, I want to thank the referees, Oren Ben-Bassat and Elmar Grosse-Kl\"onne, for their comments (especially the critics of Elmar which spurred me to give a better form and presentation to the text) and their encouragements without which I probably didn't have the force to finish the last chapter in time for the bureaucratic deadlines.
+A special thanks goes to Velibor Bojkovic for his help in checking arguments of proofs on earlier versions of this work and the help he gave me in order to understand Berkovich geometry.
+I also wish to thank the referees of my Ph.D. dissertation, Oren Ben-Bassat and Elmar Grosse-Kl\"onne, for their comments (especially Elmar's critics which spurred me to give a better form and presentation to the text) and their encouragements without which I probably would not have had the energies to finish the last chapter in time for the bureaucratic deadlines.
+I am also very greatful to J\'er\^ome Poineau for pointing out several small mistakes and for useful comments.
+I also would like to thank Florent Martin for useful and insightful discussions about non-archimedean analytic geometry.
+I also would like to acknowledge Mauro Porta, Fr\'ederic Pauguam and Kobi Kremnizer for several interesting discussions.

+Last, but not the least, a special thanks goes to Walter Gubler and Klaus K\"unnemann for their support and for giving me the time to finish improving the material I wrote during my Ph.D during my post-doc in Regensburg.

+Carrying out this project would not have been possible without the financial support of the University of Padova by MIUR PRIN2010-11 ``Arithmetic Algebraic Geometry and Number Theory", and the University of Regensburg with the DFG funded CRC 1085 ``Higher Invariants.
+Interactions between Arithmetic Geometry and Global Analysis".
+I am very grateful for the support I received by both institutions.